 Tips and Tricks to Keeping Your Florida Home Cool

 Are you frustrated with high monthly electric bills?
 Are you tired of Googling, “Ways to cool down my home?”
 Or, are you just looking to make your home more efficient?
 Having an energy-efficient roof and attic is one of the best ways to help solve these problems.
 Not only will you see a decrease in your energy costs, but you can also expect your roof to last longer when it’s cooler and efficient.

 Five Ways to Increase Your Roof and Attic’s Efficiency

 We all know heat rises—which explains why top floors are always warmer and why attics can be unbearable in the summer months.
 One of the best ways to keep your home’s temperature cool is by decreasing the temperature in your attic.
 A cool attic is a key to energy efficiency.
 Don’t worry if you’re unsure how to lower your attic’s temperature.
 Below, we’ve compiled five effective ways to improve your roof and attic’s efficiency to keep your attic—and overall home— cool.

 1. Dark and Light Colored Shingles

-Dark roofing compared to light colored roofing could have up to a 25-degree temperature swing during peak temperatures.
-This difference in heat could cause your home to be warmer during peak hours, causing your AC to run harder and longer.
+Dark roofing compared to light-colored roofing could have a 25-degree temperature swing during peak temperatures, especially in Florida.
+This heat difference can make your home substantially warmer during peak hours, causing your air conditioning to run harder and longer.
 Investing in lighter colored shingles can help improve your home’s efficiency, protect your air conditioner, and allow you to save on your energy bills.
 To learn more about the different options available for your roof installation or replacement, explore our top roofing recommendations.

 - Open-cell spray foam

 To learn more about the three best types of attic insulation above, call our roofing team, and we’ll gladly walk you through the best choice for your home.